What is the Right Notion of Distance between Predict-then-Optimize Tasks?: Experiments

-Target shift, where target label distributions change while feature distributions remain constant, challenges domain adaptation in supervised learning by causing mismatches between source and target domains, often leading to poor transferability \cite{japkowicz_class_2002, zhang_domain_2013}.
-However, out experimental results show that some source datasets with high feature-label distance due to significant target shift, exhibit low PtO transferability (Fig.\ref{fig:regression} [left]).
-This suggests that the impact of target shift may not directly correlate with PtO transferability (Fig.\ref{fig:correlation_warcraft}), and can be less pronounced in PtO contexts. \looseness=-1
+Target shift—where label distributions change while feature distributions remain constant—creates mismatches between training and test datasets, often degrading performance in supervised learning.
+However, our experimental results (Fig.~\ref{fig:regression}[left]) show that some source datasets with significant target shift—characterized by high feature-label distance—can still achieve low regret in the PtO task.
+This suggests that target shift may not impact PtO performance in the same way it affects purely predictive tasks. \looseness=-1

-To further explore the impact of target shift on PtO similarity, we analyze the Warcraft setting under two PtO tasks: minimizing path cost alone and minimizing both path cost and length.
-Using the same experimental procedure as in Section~\ref{sec:pred_transfer}, we apply it to these tasks while considering target shifts in feature-label datasets.
-Although the same target shifts are applied, their effect on PtO transferability is less severe for minimizing both path cost and length compared to minimizing cost alone (Fig.~\ref{fig:jointplot}).
+To further explore the impact of target shift in PtO tasks, we analyze the Warcraft setting under two downstream optimization tasks: minimizing path cost alone and minimizing both path cost and length.
+We apply the same transfer learning experiment from Section~\ref{sec:pred_transfer} it to these two tasks.
+Although the same target shifts are applied on both tasks, their effect on PtO transferability is less severe for minimizing path cost and length compared to minimizing cost alone (Fig.~\ref{fig:jointplot}).
 Our decision-aware dataset distance, using weights from Section~\ref{sec:pred_transfer}, effectively captures this behavior.
 The distance distribution for the task less impacted by the target shift is more left-skewed (Fig.~\ref{fig:joint_plot_decision}).
 In contrast, the dataset distance that only accounts for features and labels, is unable to differentiate between these two tasks (Fig.~\ref{fig:joint_plot_label}). \looseness=-1